Govax99/vscode-mbdyn/README.md

 # MBDyn extension for Visual Studio Code

 MBDyn LSP for VScode, the extension can be found on the marketplace at: https://marketplace.visualstudio.com/items?itemName=davide-zamblera.mbdyn-lang
+You can find out more about MBDyn at: https://www.mbdyn.org/

 ## Supported file types